William Kingston Vickery: Early life

 William went to school in Skibbereen and subsequently to the Blue Coat School (known more formally as The King's Hospital) in Dublin.
 When he finished school he went to work for a Dublin bank.
 The bank sent him to the West Indies to check on various accounts.
 While there, he made a trip to northern South America.
 He went by dugout canoe up the Essequibo River.
 Later, a San Francisco newspaper referred to him as "the adventuresome Mr. Vickery".

 When he came down with tuberculosis, the family sent him to California to get well (or die).
 He travelled by way of New York where his brother-in-law Fred Keppel had a well-known art store.
 Fred Keppel dealt primarily in etchings as he was color blind.
 He gave William a consignment of etchings to sell, if he could, in San Francisco.
 William did not take the recently completed transcontinental railroad, but went by ship to Nicaragua, portaged across to the Pacific, and continued by ship to San Francisco.
 In 1880, he was living in San Rafael, Marin County, where he was able to follow doctor's orders to lead an outdoor life of activities such as horseback riding.
-It worked.
-He got well.

 Family

 After establishing himself in California and regaining his health, William wrote to his sweetheart, Sarah Keppel (1852–1917), in Ireland, "come marry me".
-She did.
 They had 3 children: